-Aside from seismic events, the greatest source of groundborne vibration in the Granada Hills-Knollwood area is roadway truck and bus traffic.
+Aside from seismic events, the greatest source of groundborne vibration in the project area is roadway truck and bus traffic.
 Trucks and buses typically generate groundborne vibration velocity levels of around 63 VdB.
 These levels could reach 72 VdB where trucks and buses pass over bumps in the road.